If you are interested in booking any of these speakers, please contact RoanokeAISE@gmail.com.

 - Population Matters: The Consequences of Overgrowth

-- The Perspective of Big History: The Earth and the Evolution of Life
+- Big History: Earth and the Evolution of Life

 Laura Hartman – Intro Video